AwallRK/Zen-Cafe/README.md

 ### Environment Setup

-Create a `.env` file based on `.env.example` and configure your MongoDB URI, Stripe keys, and other secrets.
+Copy `.env.example` to `.env` and configure your MongoDB URI, Stripe keys, and other secrets.

 ### Running Locally